 It’s simply a system you can set up in your business that provides a series of health checks.
 These can happen as regularly as possible, such as once a month, quarterly, or annually.

-The risk assessments you carry out will help to identify whether you need surveillance across your business (or in some areas).
+you carry out will help to identify whether you need surveillance across your business (or in some areas).

 And why is health surveillance necessary?
 As we mentioned above, it’s primarily to ensure your staff remain healthy in dangerous environments.